Controllable Sequence Editing for Biological and Clinical Trajectories

-\xhdr{Present work} We develop \name\footnote{GitHub repository:~\url{https://github.com/mims-harvard/CLEF}}, a novel \longname for instance-wise conditional generation. \name learns temporal concepts that represent the trajectories of the sequences to enable accurate generation guided by a given condition (Definition~\ref{def:concept}).
-We show that the learned temporal concepts help preserve temporal constraints in the generated outputs.
-By design, \name is flexible with any type of sequential data encoder.
-We demonstrate through experiments on 4 new benchmark datasets in cellular reprogramming and patient immune dynamics that \name outperforms state-of-the-art models by up to $36.01\%$ and $65.71\%$ (MAE) on immediate and delayed sequence editing (Definition~\ref{def:cse}).
+\xhdr{Present work} We develop \name, a novel \longname for instance-wise conditional generation.
+Specifically, \name learns \textit{temporal concepts} that represent the trajectories of the sequences to enable accurate generation guided by a given condition (Def.~\ref{def:concept}).
+We show that the learned temporal concepts help preserve temporal constraints in the generated outputs. \name is flexible and can be used with any sequential data encoder and condition tokenizer.
+We evaluate \name on 8 datasets spanning cellular reprogramming, patient health trajectories, and sales, outperforming 9 state-of-the-art (SOTA) baselines on immediate and delayed sequence editing (Def.~\ref{def:cse}).
 We also show that any pretrained sequence encoder can gain controllable sequence editing capabilities when finetuned with \name.
-Additionally, we extend \name for multi-step ahead counterfactual prediction under counterfactual inference assumptions (Assumption~\ref{assum:concept}, Equation~\ref{eq:estimate}), and demonstrate (on 3 benchmark datasets) performance gains against 5 state-of-the-art baselines in settings with high time-varying confounding.
-Moreover, \name enables conditional generation models to outperform baselines in zero-shot generation of counterfactual cellular trajectories by up to $14.45\%$ and $63.19\%$ (MAE) on immediate and delayed sequence editing.
+Additionally, we extend \name for multi-step ahead counterfactual prediction under counterfactual inference assumptions (Assumption~\ref{assum:concept}, Eq.~\ref{eq:estimate}), and demonstrate (on 3 benchmark datasets) performance gains against 5 SOTA methods in settings with high time-varying confounding.
+Moreover, \name enables conditional generation models to outperform baselines in zero-shot generation of counterfactual cellular trajectories on immediate and delayed sequence editing.
 Further, precise edits via user interaction can be performed directly on \name's learned concepts.
-We show through real-world case studies that \name, given precise edits on specific temporal concepts, can generate realistic ``healthy" trajectories for patients originally with type 1 diabetes mellitus.
+We show through real-world case studies that \name, given precise edits on specific temporal concepts, can generate realistic "healthy" trajectories for patients originally with type 1 diabetes mellitus.